underworldcode/underworld3/README.md

 Refer to the Dockerfile for uw3 build instructions.

-For development, building inplace will prob be preferable.
+For development, building inplace will probably be preferable.
 Remove any existing installations using `clean.sh` then run

 ```shell